Critical Points for Herding Breed Owners

 - Slow heart rate and breathing

-This Is a Veterinary Emergency If you have given or suspect your dog received a drug from the high-risk list and they are showing any neurological signs including stumbling, tremors, extreme sedation, or loss of consciousness, go to an emergency veterinary clinic immediately.
+If you have given or suspect your dog received a drug from the high-risk list and they are showing any neurological signs including stumbling, tremors, extreme sedation, or loss of consciousness, go to an emergency veterinary clinic immediately.
 Do not wait.
 Bring the medication packaging and inform the clinic your dog is MDR1-positive or suspected to be.
 Treatment is supportive and symptomatic.
 There is no specific antidote, but intensive veterinary care significantly improves survival outcomes.

 How to Get Your Dog Tested